 The main entrance to GCT was dedicated as the “Jacqueline Kennedy Onassis Foyer” last year, honoring her work in helping the New York City Landmarks Preservation Commission save and restore the station.
 I took the time to stand in the graceful entryway recently and it is such a fitting a tribute to her, down to the video looping continuously on the west wall with snapshots of her life and her efforts.

-As the Sotheby’s catalog illustrates, her attraction to tradition was not simply a public persona—she lived surrounded by classic style.
-Flipping through the book felt like being granted entrée to the life of a well-traveled sophisticate, elegant furnishings I describe in more detail on my blog post pairing Jackie O’s taste with Currey & Company’s furnishings.
-I eagerly combed the catalog to see what serious literature she had on her bookshelves, finding poetry by Edith Sitwell and Robert Lowell, an autographed copy of Truman Capote’s selected writings, a copy of Courtiers of Henry VIII signed by the author David Matthew, and three volumes of Memoirs of Napoleon Bonaparte by Richard Bentley.
+As the Sotheby’s catalog illustrates, her attraction to tradition was not simply a public persona—she lived surrounded by special pieces in the classic style.
+Flipping through the book felt like being granted entrée to the life of a well-traveled sophisticate, elegant furnishings I eagerly combed the catalog to see what serious literature she had on her bookshelves, finding poetry by Edith Sitwell and Robert Lowell, an autographed copy of Truman Capote’s selected writings, a copy of Courtiers of Henry VIII signed by the author David Matthew, and three volumes of Memoirs of Napoleon Bonaparte by Richard Bentley.
 An avid interest in historic design and garden literature was also evident, perhaps a result of her involvement in restoring the White House.

 During an interview with Hugh Sidey of Life magazine on September 1, 1961, she told him, “All these people come to see the White House and they see practically nothing that dates back before 1948.
 Every boy who comes here should see things that develop his sense of history.
 For the girls, the house should look beautiful and lived-in.
 They should see what a fire in the fireplace and pretty flowers can do for a house; the White House rooms should give them a sense of all that.
 Everything in the White House must have a reason for being there.
 It would be sacrilege merely to ‘redecorate’ it—a word I hate.
 It must be restored—and that has nothing to do with decoration.
 That is a question of scholarship.”

-To give you a hint of why Currey & Company’s new releases brought the former First Lady to mind, I’m sharing a few of my favorite pieces that I feel would resonate with a polished person on par with Jackie O furnishing a Fifth Avenue apartment today.
+To give you a hint of why Currey & Company’s new releases brought the former First Lady to mind, we’re sharing a few of our favorite pieces that we feel would resonate with a polished person on par with Jackie O furnishing a Fifth Avenue apartment today.

 To accompany these beautiful products, I thought it would be fun to give you a peek behind the scenes so I asked Brownlee Currey, the company’s President; and Bob Ulrich, Vice President of Sales and Marketing, to share their thoughts about the creative vibrancy for which this company is known.